-- 1. To delegate to the Leader of Council, in consultation with the Deputy Leader and the Cabinet Members for Finance and Regeneration and Sustainable Development, authority for the Council to enter into the Joint Working Agreement.
-This is subject only to the other three local authorities doing likewise taking account of any minor amendments which may prove necessary and do not alter the substance of the document at Appendix 1. - 2.
-To appoint the Chief Executive as the Council's representative on the City Deal Programme Board and delegate to him authority to appoint a deputy to represent the authority as necessary (this would ordinarily be the Director of the Environment or the Director of Finance and Corporate Services). - 3.
-To delegate2 to the Chief Executive, in consultation with the Leader of Council and the Cabinet Member for Finance, authority to apply for and accept funding for City Deal projects on behalf of the Council and deal with other ancillary matters on the same basis. - 4.
-To refer this report to full Council for further discussion given the potentially significant impact of the proposal on the Council's long term budget framework.
+- 14. A report was received and discussed on 27 June 2018.
+Following a full discussion the Cabinet resolved as follows: - That the Leader of Council, in consultation with the Deputy Leader and the Cabinet Members for Finance and the Cabinet Member for Regeneration and Sustainable Development, be given delegated authority to enter into the Joint Working Agreement.
+This is subject only to the other three local authorities doing likewise taking account of any minor amendments which may prove necessary and do not alter the substance of the document enclosed at Appendix 1 to the circulated report; - That the Chief Executive be appointed as the Council's representative on the City Deal Programme Board and delegate to him authority to appoint a deputy to represent the Authority as necessary (this would ordinarily be the Director of the Environment or the Director of Finance and Corporate Services); - That the Chief Executive, in consultation with the Leader of Council and the Cabinet Member for Finance, be given delegated authority to apply for and accept funding for City Deal projects on behalf of the Council and deal with other ancillary matters on the same basis; - That this report be referred to full Council for further discussion given the potentially significant impact of the proposal on the Council's long term budget framework.